-Advanced Inquiry Program - A Master’s Program at the Phoenix Zoo
+Advanced Inquiry Program – A Master’s Degree at the Phoenix Zoo

-The Phoenix Zoo is partnering with Project Dragonfly at Miami University of Ohio to bring an innovative and unique Master’s degree program to Arizona.
+The Phoenix Zoo, in partnership with the fully accredited Miami University in Oxford, Ohio and Project Dragonfly, offers an innovative and unique Master’s degree program to Arizona.
 The Advanced Inquiry Program (AIP) is an inquiry-driven learning experience allowing participants to take classes mostly online through Miami University with some courses delivered by the Phoenix Zoo.
 AIP is an exciting and affordable way to earn a Master’s degree while maintaining full-time work.

-Enrollment is open to applicants with a Bachelor’s degree regardless of academic major or profession.
-It is designed for teachers and a broad range of professionals from non-profit, business, and government settings.
+Enrollment and this program are open to applicants with a Bachelor’s degree regardless of academic major, background or profession.
+This program appeals to educators and a broad range of professionals from non-profit, business, and government settings.

-This 35-credit hour degree program offers 14 credit hours purely online and 21 credits delivered by the Phoenix Zoo plus 14 credit hours online through Miami University.
+This 35-credit hour degree program offers 14 credit hours purely online and 21 credits delivered by the Phoenix Zoo consisting of both online and in person coursework.
 Students also complete a Master’s portfolio.
 Up to 7 credit hours from an Earth Expeditions global field course (www.earthexpeditions.org) may count toward the degree.
 The AIP can be completed in 2.5 years taking classes part-time while working.

-Miami offers substantially reduced fees for AIP courses.
-Costs are roughly 80% less than full Miami fees.
+Miami University offers substantially reduced fees for AIP courses.
+Costs are roughly 80% less than full fees.

-Miami University charges approximately $189 per credit hour plus a $25 administrative fee per course and $15 technology fee per credit.
+Miami University charges approximately $215 per credit hour plus a $25 administrative fee per course and $15 technology fee per credit.
 This fee applies to courses taken through the Phoenix Zoo and through Miami University.
 Additionally, the Phoenix Zoo will charge $160 per credit hour taken with the Phoenix Zoo.

 *These costs are estimated and may vary per student based upon the specific courses chosen.
 Miami University and Phoenix Zoo charges are also subject to change.

-Q: What should we expect for timing of the in-person sessions at the Zoo?
+Q: What should we expect for timing of the in person Course Meetings at the Zoo?

-A: The first summer course meets in-person at the Zoo during Monday through Friday June 6 – 10, 2016 from 9 a.m. – 5 p.m.
-In-person sessions for later courses will typically take place on Saturdays (9 a.m. – 5 p.m.) or during weekday evenings.
+A: The first summer course, Foundations of Inquiry, meets in person at the Zoo during Monday through Friday June 6 – 10, 2016 from 9 a.m. – 5 p.m.
+In person Course Meetings for later courses typically take place on Saturdays (9 a.m. – 5 p.m.) or during weekday evenings.
 Keep in mind that all courses have an online component in addition to the in person Course Meeting dates.
 Courses typically run for 12 – 16 weeks online.

 Q: Which courses are required?

 A: All of the Miami University online courses are required and you need to take them in the order that they are offered.
-For the Phoenix Zoo courses, the only required course is Foundations of Inquiry during the first summer and Master Plan in Action during the second or third summer.
+For the Phoenix Zoo courses, the only required courses are Foundations of Inquiry during the first summer and Master Plan in Action during the second or third summer.

 Q: What’s the minimum number of courses you can expect to take at one time?